Travelport-xx/travelport-uapi-tutorial/lesson_1-2.md

 You can see from the code above that locations are more complicated objects than one might expect... they _can_ be an airport code, as in this example, or they can be more complex entities such as "all locations near a given a city" as we will see in Lesson 3.

-It is worth the time looking at the implementation of `AirReq` so that you can see, even for the relatively simple searches we are doing here, the number of different options, and thus different classes and structures, that are used.
+It is worth the time looking at the implementation of `AirReq` and the XML sample above, so that you can see, even for the relatively simple searches we are doing here, the number of different options, and thus different Java classes and XML structures, that are used.

 ### Decoding the result